MyRaspberry/PICO_W_PID/README.md

 ( see also MU-REPL for diagnostic prints "www ...." )

 -9-</br>
-if website operation checked and coding work finished ( incl backup )</br> you can disconnect the USB cable from PC and use a USB charger to power the board ( place anywhere inside your LANs WIFI )
+after website operation checked and coding work finished ( incl backup )</br> you can disconnect the USB cable from PC and use a USB charger to power the board ( place anywhere inside your LANs WIFI area)

 _______________________________